 There are ready made ‘starter’ kits that you can buy.
 These contain everything that you need, as far as basic ingredients are needed.
 However there is much more to be understood as regards the required moisture and temperature level requirements.

 For anyone who’s serious about attempting, what would essentially be, mushroom farming, there is a training-course, that I’ve found, that explains in detail, how to grow mushrooms.
 It consists of over 150 pages of instructions with illustrations and step-by-step instructional videos that cover most aspects of how to achieve the the right conditions for growing mushrooms.

 You can find the course at: [ ‘Mushroom growing 4 you’ ]

 This training-course tends to major on the main benefit of growing your own mushrooms being that home grown mushrooms won’t have been exposed to pesticides which, apparently, some commercially grown mushrooms are.
 If this is a concern to you, then, this is definitely a training-course for you.

 What are the basics for growing mushrooms?

 Mushrooms, to many, are something of an enigma.
 They are often viewed as a plant but they aren’t.
+Mushrooms are a fungus.
 They aren’t grown from seeds.
 They are grown from spores.

-You need to have mushroom spores.
-There is a range of varieties out there to choose from.
+There is a range mushroom spore varieties out there to choose from.
 If you’re a beginner, it’s probably wise to start with something that’s relatively simple rather than diving in and attempting anything exotic.

 You need to find a location that’s suitable for growing mushrooms.
 This is probably the most important consideration.
 They need to be in an area where there is sufficiency of everything that’s needed in terms of moisture and humidity.
 The ideal location is a basement-room that can be allowed to remain damp with a humid atmosphere.
 It must remain, mainly, constant although slight variations may be tolerated.